bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 A core module usually corresponds to a single binary `.wasm` file.
-These modules can be run in the browser, or via a server-side WebAssembly runtime such as [Wasmtime](https://wasmtime.dev/) or [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime).
+These modules can be run in the browser, or via a separate runtime such as [Wasmtime](https://wasmtime.dev/) or [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime).

 ### Limitations of core modules

 Core modules are, however, limited in how they expose their functionality to the outside world.
-Core modules expose their functionality by exporting functions.
+In WebAssembly core modules, functions are restricted, essentially, to using integer (`i32` or `i64`) or floating-point (`f32` or `f64`) types.
-These functions' argument and return types are restricted, essentially, to only integers and floating-point numbers.
+Only these types can be passed as arguments to functions, and only these types can be returned from functions as results.
-Compound types, such as strings, lists, arrays, records, or structs, have to be represented in terms of integers and floating-point numbers.
+Compound types common in higher-level programming languages, such as strings, lists, arrays, enums (enumerations), or structs (records), have to be represented in terms of integers and floating-point numbers.

 Recall that a linear memory is an uninitialized region of bytes